 In light of the Ego / Eco paradigm, striving to be 100% sustainable is very difficult as it requires a great deal of consideration regarding the impact of the decisions that we make every day.
 If the impact regarding our choices was freely available, it would be easier to make the right decisions.
 However, this impact is intentionally hidden from us through greenwashing and dishonest marketing.

 The snake and the rabbit analogy illustrates the journey of your life and the decisions that you make everyday.
-Your dream car is the technology that you use, and how you drive it relates to how your values and beliefs influence your consumption.
+Your dream car is the technology that you use, and how you drive it relates to how your values and beliefs influence how you consume.

 In the snake and the rabbit analogy, sometimes we kill the snake, sometimes we kill the rabbit, and other times we just run everything over.
 However, there is another choice that we all need to be aware of.
 We should rather drive the car paying close attention to every obstacle that comes our way, taking corrective action or stopping to let the rabbit and the snake both cross the road.